-Power Up: UK inward investment
+Power Up: UK inward investment has been added to your bookmarks.

 Inward investment makes a significant contribution to the UK economy – beyond job creation and wages through to productivity gains and fostering innovation, research and development.
 With the uncertainty surrounding the future UK-EU relationship weighing on investment decisions, this report explores the key factors influencing the UK’s continued attractiveness to global businesses.